Here's What's Happening in the Life of the Church

 NEW BIBLE study...…”The Study of Covenant” Mondays from Sept 8 through Dec.
 15, presented by Karen McCleskey.
 Covenant is like the missing piece of the jigsaw puzzle that completes the picture of our so-great-a-salvation.
 Deadline for registering for this class has past.

-Men's Tuesday Apologetic's Bible study - will resume Tuesday mornings later this year (November), and we'll meet at Panera's .
+Bible study coming soon: Men's Tuesday Apologetic's Bible study - will resume Tuesday mornings later this month (November).

 Greg's Wednesday Bible studies on line - You can view his study on Hebrews on-line at your convenience.
 Click the link below for the youtube page to choose to follow along with Pastor Greg.

-Operation Christmas Child (O.C.C.) is our October M.O.M.
+Foster Christmas Children's Party is our Nov M.O.M.

 Monthly Ministry Updates